Why Client Accounting Systems Create Unnecessary Work

 Final thought

-They do what they were designed to do.
+They do exactly what they were designed to do.

 Worth a quick sense check?

-No overhaul.
-No disruption to your front office systems.
+No overhaul, or disruption to your front office systems.

 Just real time rent processing, working directly at bank level.